AlenaYashkina/AlenaYashkina/README.md

 I’m an AI/ML enthusiast with a background in architectural lighting design (AutoCAD, 3ds Max) and 8 years of automation experience.
 Now I apply PyTorch, Transformers and Hugging Face to real-world tasks.

-📫 alena.yashkina@example.com | 🌍 Tbilisi, Georgia
+📫 alena.yashkina@example.com | 🌍 Batumi, Georgia

 ## Education